DashMedia/Phantom-Image-Testing/README.md

 Requires phantomjs executable to be in the same folder (available at phantomjs.org).

+Requres rollingcurlx.class.php to be in the same folder (available at https://github.com/marcushat/rollingcurlx in src folder)

+Open phantomRenderFromSite.php and set the $numberOfThreads variable near the top to a number greater than one if you want to enable multi-threading of screen shots.

 ## Typical workflow
 ### Make screen shots
 To make screen shots of a specific site, enter your command line and run the following: